seven5/seven5.github.io/tutorial.md

 <a name="setup"></a>

 # One time bootstrap
-This section does not need to be repeated once it done once.
+This section does not need to be repeated once it is done.

 You have to have go installed on your system, version 1.6 or higher.
 This tutorial was written with go 1.6.2.
-If you installed go in a "non-standard" place you'll need to know what you want GOROOT to be set to.
-If you don't know what GOROOT is, it's likely you can ignore it.
+If you installed go in a "non-standard" place you'll need to know what you want `GOROOT` to be set to.
+If you don't know what `GOROOT` is, it's likely you can ignore it.

 You can test that your go environment is set up properly like this:
 {% highlight bash %}